 - Sandwich bread - The best Spam sandwich recipe is an unpretentious affair.
 Therefore, simple toasted white bread is customary.
 However, for the sake of variety, I often switch it up with sourdough, English muffins, or even bagels.

-- Mayonnaise - For even more flavor you can substitute my Cajun mayo or Chipotle mayo.
+- Mayonnaise - You can substitute a spicy mayo like my Cajun mayo or Chipotle mayo for extra flavor.

 How to make it

-Begin making your homemade Spam sandwich by setting a frying pan over medium heat on the stovetop and then add the Spam slice to the hot skillet.
-Fry the spam until it is nicely browned and appears 'fried', then flip and repeat with the remaining side.
+Begin making your homemade Spam sandwich by setting a frying pan over medium heat on the stovetop and then add slices of Spam to the hot skillet.
+Fry the spam until it is golden brown and appears 'fried', then flip and repeat with the remaining side.
 Top the Spam with a slice of cheese shortly before removing it from the skillet.

 Melt butter in a separate small skillet set over medium heat and add your eggs.
 Season the eggs with salt and black pepper then cook until the bottom of the eggs have set, then flip the eggs to cook the remaining side.
 Be sure to leave the yolks a little runny. (you can also cook the eggs sunny side up if preferred)